Offshore Wind Needs More Government Support to Unleash Its Potential, Report Says

 - 2021:

-- The central government phased out national subsidies for offshore wind projects.
+- China’s central government phased out national subsidies for offshore wind power.

 - 2021:

-- There was a surge in offshore wind installations in China to meet the subsidy deadline.
+- Surge in offshore wind installations in China to meet the subsidy deadline.

 - Coastal provinces set a combined offshore wind target of 52 GW.

-- Growth rate of new offshore wind projects in China showed a noticeable decline.
+- Number of new offshore wind projects in China slowed following subsidy phase-out.

 - 2024:

-- China added 4.4 gigawatts (GW) of offshore wind capacity, accounting for nearly 55% of all global additions that year.
+- China added 4.4 GW of offshore wind capacity (nearly 55% of global additions).

 - 2024:

-- China's year-on-year growth rate of cumulative offshore wind installed capacity dropped to 12%, down from 206% in 2021.
+- China’s year-on-year growth rate of cumulative offshore wind installed capacity decreased to 12%.

 - 2024: